OpenCageData/address-formatting/README.md

 1. add a .yaml testcase in `testcases/countries`, using the appropriate ISO 3166-1 alpha-2 code - see `conf/country_codes.yaml`
   * a good way to get sample data is:
-      * go to OpenStreetMap, find a well tagged location (house, business, etc)
+      * find an addressed ocation (house, business, etc)
       * get the coordinates (lat, long) of the location
       * put the coordinates into the [OpenCage Geocoder demo page](http://geocoder.opencagedata.com/demo.html)
       * look at the resulting JSON in the *Raw Response* tab